ayatokura/ai-openscale/cloud-known-wos-issues.md

 - For int64 or float64 or strings of length 64 or less, count as 64.
 - For strings from 65 to 2048, count as 2048.
-- For strings from 2048 to 32K, count as 32K.
+- For strings from 2048 to 32 K, count as 32 K.
-- The total length of all features should be no more than ~900K.
+- The total length of all features must not exceed ~900K.

 <p>&nbsp;</p>